mayowaadediran/quidax-engineering-ui-assessment/README.md

 - Clicking anywhere on the carousel overlay to close it.

 ## Issues encountered

-Issues encountered mainly involved implement the carousel.
+- Issues encountered mainly involved implementing the carousel.

 ## Feedback

+- No feedback